 It's not just a boat that can go in a straight line, but a supply chain that is a boat that can change directions quickly.
 I think that's part of the history with Toyota Supply Chain.
 After the earthquake and the tsunami, there were problems, and people blamed just in time.

-In 1997, there was a break parts plant fire that destroyed their capacity to produce an important valve for Toyota vehicles, because of Toyota's “just-in-time inventory” ran out in just one day.
+In 1997, there was a brake parts plant fire that destroyed their capacity to produce an important valve for Toyota vehicles, because of Toyota's “just-in-time inventory” ran out in just one day.

 This could have devastated Toyota supply line, but fortunately, one of the suppliers was able to retool and start manufacturing after just two days.
 To me, that's agility.
 Some of those points Toyota's relationships with their suppliers that allow that fast response.
 There's a lot of agility taking place right now.